RetroPie/es-theme-carbon/readme.txt

 To change the font size of the Gamelist, open the "carbon.xml" with a text editor, look for the tag <gamelist> and find a tag inside called <fontSize>.
 The original value is 0.03.
 A small change makes a big difference in size.
 If you want smaller gamelist names, try 0.02.
 If you want larger, try 0.04.
 You can even go further by trying 0.015.

 Colors:
-You can change the colors of the theme with a text editor and a find-and-replace function.
-The theme comes as Deep Red, which is 8b0000 in hexidecimal.
-To change it, load "carbon.xml" into a text editor.
+To change the colors open carbon.xml with a text editor.
 Choose a color and find it's hexidecimal value.
 Some examples are found in the carbon.xml file.
 Find all occurances of "8b0000" and replace them with your chosen color.
 Such as Orange: ef710b.
-It should find 6 occurances of the color and change them.
 Save the carbon.xml and exit.
 To change the color to another color after the first change, search for your old color, and replace it with a new one.

+Sounds:
+To change the sound effect, replace /art/scroll.wav with what ever WAV file you would like.
+Carbon theme will play what ever is called "scroll.wav" in the /art folder.

 Changelog
 =========